geekho-me/InkBird_BLE2MQTT/Readme.md

 ## Usage:

-* After flashing the device will automaitcally connect to your WiFi, connect to your iBBQ Device and then start publishing data to MQTT
+* After flashing the device will automatically connect to your WiFi, connect to your iBBQ Device and then start publishing data to MQTT

 ## MQTT Topics:

 * `inkbird/BLE` - Reports if the device is `Connected` or `Disconnected` to your iBBQ
 * `inkbird/BATTERYLEVEL` - Reports the iBBQ Battery Level (e.g. `73` equals 73%)
-* `inkbord/PROBE1` - Reports the temperature of Probe 1 (e.g `120` equals 120c)
+* `inkbird/PROBE1` - Reports the temperature of Probe 1 (e.g `120` equals 120c)
-  * Each Probe has its own topic (e.g. `inkbord/PROBE1`, `inkbord/PROBE2`, `inkbord/PROBE3`, etc)
+  * Each Probe has its own topic (e.g. `inkbird/PROBE1`, `inkbird/PROBE2`, `inkbird/PROBE3`, etc)

 ## Known Issues: